Marcellus and Utica Shale

 Fracturing’s checkered history

-Alongside a rapid increase in wells and political support for natural gas has been widespread public concern over health and environmental impacts—as well as a growing body of scientific evidence of water and air pollution from chemicals, industrial facilities, and waste.
-Loopholes in several national laws, outdated state regulations, and lax oversight and enforcement have made drilling much easier for industry—and life much harder for communities.
+Alongside a rapid increase in wells and political support for natural gas has been widespread public concern over health and environmental impacts—as well as a growing body of scientific research and documentation of water and air pollution from chemicals, well sites, infrastructure, and waste.
+Loopholes in several national laws, outdated state regulations, inadequate oversight, and lax enforcement, and have made drilling much easier for industry—and life much harder for communities.

 For more information:

-- EARTHblog Get the lastest from our Eastern Program Coordinator, Nadia
+- EARTHblog Get the latest from our Eastern Program Coordinator, Nadia

 - Shale Gas: focus on the Marcellus Shale